Rajarshi12321/AI_research_assistant/README.md

 ## About The Project

 Welcome to the AI Research Assistant repository.
-This AI Research Asssistant app is powered by Google Gemini.
+This AI Research Assistant app is powered by Google Gemini.
 It helps in question answering about the provided research paper by uploading them through Streamlit, we save it in the `Data` folder and clean the document, index it by using Llamma-Index using Gemini Embedding Model.
 The created index is the upserted into Pinecone Vector DB.
 The query function in the data_querying module will retrieve the vectors from Pinecone Vector DB and use that for generating response by embedding a basic prompt in it.

 ### For MLOPs tools: